At a Glance - Degrees of Multivariable Polynomials

 - The degree of the term 34x2y3 is 5.
 To find this sum, we add together the exponent of x, which is 2, and the exponent of y, which is 3.
 Similarly, Kevinx2 Bacon4 would give us the 6 degrees of Kevin Bacon.

 - The degree of the term 45x6y is 7.
 This is the sum of the exponent 6 from the x and the exponent 1 from the y.
 We could give you another half dozen examples, but we think you have this adding thing down pat.

 You already know that the degree of a polynomial is the largest degree of any of its terms.
 Well, guess what?
 The same is true for multivariable polynomials.
 To see which term has the largest degree, we need to find the degree of each of the terms and then pick the biggest number.
 "Picking the biggest of something" is about the only thing easier than adding, so you should have no problems here.

-What is the degree of the multivariable polynomial
+What's the degree of the following multivariable polynomial?